TheFuturoHouse.com | Latest Site News & Updates

 There have been several restorations in recent years and we are eagerly looking forward to seeing the end results of another such project.

 Good luck Tim!
 We hope everything goes well.

-- Tim contacted us and let us know that in fact he had purchased the unit back in Feb/March 2013 and was planning on dismantling the unit and moving it to Christchurch early in 2014.
+We now know that the Futuro has been purchased by Tim Hoban who emailed us recently (thanks Tim, great to make your acquaintance) and told us that he had purchased the unit back in Feb/March 2013 and was planning on dismantling the unit and moving it to Christchurch early in 2014.